tpott/pub_musings/subtitler/README.md

 * sympy
 * nose

+`mlr` is also a really handy command-line tool.
+It can be pretty powerful when combined with `jq` in the modern age where everything is stored in json.

 You can then generate a new TLS certificate by running `openssl req -nodes -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 30`.
 Note that this command will prompt you to fill in several fields for the certificate.
 Those are entirely optional.
 Because you will not be getting this certificate signed,